EndangeredNayla/TTR-Linux-Launcher-Fix/README.md

 9) Type **"sudo mv Toontown\ Rewritten.sh /usr/share/applications"**
 10) Search for TTR in your start menu

+Also if you display is glitched try copying settings.json into your TTR folder.

 # Why this works

 Debian, what powers ubuntu has some graphics issues, so simply unsetting them before running Toontown Rewritten Fixes this